fernandoaestrella/portfolio/index.md

 My contributions:

-Focused on all the programming of the used STM32F100 board, which uses the Arm® Cortex®-M3 core.
+Focused on all the programming of the used STM32F100 boards, which use the Arm® Cortex®-M3 core.
+Interacted with the Bluetooth module that received the word that indicated where to move.

 ---